 Introduction

 This page is a repository for several standardized RI strips.
 At the present, there are two groups.
-The first group is agency specific and the first entry is a SKYWARN observation strip for the western Maine and New Hampshire NWS (GYX).
-The second group will consist of three RIs that are being developed by Raduo Relay International.
+The first group is agency specific and the first (and only at this time) entry is a SKYWARN observation strip for the Maine and New Hampshire NWS CWAs GYX and CAR.
+This RI is named GYX-CAR SKYWARN.
+The second group will consist of three RIs that are being developed by Radio Relay International.
 The first is a general weather observation strip, WXOBS.
 All RIs in this group are designed to be compatible with the Winlink Express Radiogram forms.

-Responses to this strip are designed to load directly into the GYX Google Sheets SKYWARN database without any alterations.
+Responses to this strip are designed to load directly into the SKYWARN Google Sheets database without any alterations.
 As a result it is necessary that the formatting rules are strictly followed.
 This is relatively simple with the Response Creator tool.

 Since this version is different from the released version it must be installed in the Global Templates folder in Winlink Express.
 It may also be used independently.
 Simply install both files (html and txt) is a folder on your computer.